sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 To learn more about the specific requirements for UEFI, refer to the Unified Extensible Firmware Interface specification from [http://www.uefi.org/specifications](http://www.uefi.org/specifications).

-## Secure boot
+### Secure boot
 Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.
+When the PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs), EFI applications, and the operating system.
+If the signatures are good, the PC boots, and the firmware gives control to the operating system.

+You as the OEM use instructions from the firmware manufacturer to create Secure Boot keys and to store them in the PC firmware.
+When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
+When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
+For info, see the _UEFI Validation Option ROM Validation Guidance_ section below.

+#### Secure boot hardware requirements
 The firmware requirements for Secure boot are listed here.
 - UEFI 2.3.1 Errata C or higher.
 - The platform exposes an interface that adheres to the profile of UEFI v2.3.1 Section 27.